 Is showing your players their worst performance the best way to prepare them for an upcoming game?
 Will it fire them up by reminding them what it feels like to fall short, to fail?
 Or will it do the opposite?
 Remind them that they once weren’t good enough.

 What we watch, hear, say, and do leading into any big event can sway how we perform.
 We intuitively know this.
 It’s the reason coaches give locker room speeches to motivate players, it’s why executives bring in corporate speakers, and why we use music or hype videos to put us in place to crush it in our own little pursuits.
 The effect of these strategies runs deep, impacting our hormones, and ultimately our chances of success.
+It’s something I cover in depth in my new book Do Hard Things.

 Consider a study done of elite hockey players.
 When they watched a video of a recent victory; their testosterone levels shot up 44 percent.
 When they watched a recent defeat, there was no significant change in their hormone levels.
-Testosterone is a hormone we commonly associate with strength gains, but in the short term it’s been linked to increases in motivation, risk-taking, aggression, and even performance.
-Not bad for a before a hockey game.
+Testosterone is a hormone we commonly associate with strength gains, but in the short term, it’s been linked to increases in motivation, risk-taking, aggression, and even performance.
+Not bad for before a hockey game.

 The stress hormone cortisol is also heavily influenced by what we watch and do.
 And it’s generally linked to anxiety, pre-game nervousness, rumination, and ultimately worse performance.
 While I’m simplifying to a degree, shifting this hormonal interaction shifts our performance state, readying us to take on a challenge or to run away.
 In a systematic review looking at hormonal state and performance in professional athletes, the researchers concluded, “when the testosterone responses to an intervention is notably greater than cortisol, favorable outcomes are likely.”

-In one study on professional rugby players, the athletes watched video with their coach two hours before a game.
-The coach either pointed out mistakes they’d made and what they should watch out for in the next match, or pointed out their successes and things they’d done well.
+In one study on professional rugby players, the athletes watched the video with their coach two hours before a game.
+The coach either pointed out mistakes they’d made and what they should watch out for in the next match or pointed out their successes and things they’d done well.
 Not surprisingly, positive feedback saw testosterone increase by nearly 15 percent with cortisol remaining steady.
 Cautionary and negative feedback, however, saw testosterone stay flat and cortisol spike by almost 20 percent.
 Game performance followed the hormonal trends, with those receiving positive feedback during their preparation performing better.
 Put simply: being positive right before a game increased the likelihood of success for these athletes.

 In a different study on professional rugby players, athletes watched videos that depicted humor, aggression, motivational training footage, sadness, or erotica.
 The researchers then measured the athletes’ hormone levels prior to having them max out in the squat.
 The aggressive, motivational, and erotic videos all boosted testosterone levels and improved squat performance by a few percentage points, yet again linking testosterone to better performance.